medianasoft/medianasoft.github.io/MedianaDesigner.md

 # Development version

-As noted on the main page, the latest development version of the package is available on [Github](https://github.com/medianasoft/MedianaDesigner).
+As noted on the main page, the latest stable version of the package can be downloaded from [CRAN](https://cran.r-project.org/web/packages/MedianaDesigner/index.html) and the latest development version is available on [Github](https://github.com/medianasoft/MedianaDesigner).
 This version is easy to install directly from GitHub using the `devtools` package.
 After installing this package, submit the following code to install the latest version of the MedianaDesigner package on your computer:

 ``` r
 devtools::install_github("medianasoft/MedianaDesigner")